hedzr/awesome-tool/README.md

 ### Result

-The results is an markdown file `output/awesome-xxx/output.md`, its preview looks like:
+The main result is a markdown file `output/awesome-xxx/output.md`, its preview looks like:

 ![ago-mkd-preview](docs/images/ago-mkd-preview.png)